czlabinger/nixos/README.md

 ## My NixOS config

-I'm new to NixOS so please if you have any recommendations or something I can improve open a PR/Issue.
+If you have any recommendations or something I can improve feel free to open a PR/Issue.

 Neofetch uses ab absolute image path!
 Make sure you change it!